MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology

 \begin{remark} This problem is distinct from consensus clustering, which aims to produce a \textit{summary partition} by combining a set of partitions obtained, e.g., from different optimisations or clustering algorithms~\citep{strehlClusterEnsemblesKnowledge2002,vega-ponsSURVEYCLUSTERINGENSEMBLE2011}. \end{remark}

 \paragraph{Contributions.} To address this problem, we define the MCbiF, a bifiltration of abstract simplicial complexes, which represents the clusters and their intersection patterns in the sequence $\theta$ for varying starting scale $s$ and lag $t-s$ (Fig.~\ref{fig:mcbif_construction}).
 The MCbiF is a complete invariant of $\theta$, and we use the machinery of multiparameter persistent homology (MPH)~\citep{carlssonTheoryMultidimensionalPersistence2009,carlssonComputingMultidimensionalPersistence2009, botnanIntroductionMultiparameterPersistence2023} to summarise its topological structure.
-We prove that the MCbiF leads to a block decomposable persistence module with stable Hilbert functions $\mathrm{HF}_k(s,t)$, and we show that these invariants serve as measures of the \textit{topological autocorrelation} of the sequence of partitions $\theta$ across the scale $t$.
-In particular, $\mathrm{HF}_k(s,t)$ quantifies the non-hierarchy in $\theta$ in two complementary ways: at dimension $k=0$, it detects the lack of a maximal partition in the subposet $\theta([s,t])$ with respect to refinement, and at dimension $k=1$, it quantifies the higher-order inconsistencies of cluster assignments across scales.
-In contrast, baseline methods such as ultrametrics~\citep{carlssonCharacterizationStabilityConvergence2010} or information-based measures~\citep{meilaComparingClusteringsVariation2003} are restricted to pairwise comparisons between, respectively, elements or clusters; hence these methods cannot detect higher-order cluster inconsistencies.
+We prove that the MCbiF leads to a block decomposable persistence module with stable Hilbert functions $\mathrm{HF}_k(s,t)$, and we show that these invariants characterise the \textit{topological autocorrelation} of the sequence of partitions $\theta$ across scales.
+In particular, the $\mathrm{HF}_k(s,t)$ quantify the non-hierarchy in $\theta$ in complementary ways: at dimension $k=0$, it detects the lack of a maximal partition in the subposet $\theta([s,t])$ with respect to refinement; at dimension $k=1$, it quantifies higher-order inconsistencies of cluster assignments across scales.
+In contrast, baseline methods such as ultrametrics~\citep{carlssonCharacterizationStabilityConvergence2010} or information-based measures~\citep{meilaComparingClusteringsVariation2003} are restricted to pairwise comparisons between elements or clusters, respectively; hence, they cannot detect higher-order cluster inconsistencies.
 Furthermore, we provide an equivalent nerve-based construction of the MCbiF that can be interpreted as a higher-order extension of the Sankey diagram of the sequence of partitions.
-In the hierarchical case, the 0-dimensional MCbiF Hilbert function can be obtained from the number of branches in the Sankey diagram, which reduces to a dendrogram.
+In particular, for the hierarchical case, the 0-dimensional MCbiF Hilbert function can be obtained from the number of branches in the Sankey diagram, which reduces to a dendrogram.
 Finally, we show that $\mathrm{HF}_k(s,t)$ provide interpretable feature maps usable for downstream machine learning tasks.
 In our experiments, the MCbiF feature maps outperform both baseline features and representation learning methods on regression and classification tasks for non-hierarchical sequences of partitions.
 We also showcase an application of MCbiF to real-world data of non-hierarchical wild mice social grouping patterns across time~\citep{bovetFlowStabilityDynamic2022}.